nextgis/docs_ngmobile/source/editing.rst

    The numbers indicate: 1 - Close editing (without saving); 2 - Feature ID & name of the Layer; 3 - Undo changes; 4 - Redo changes; 5 - Set attributes; 6 - Move point to the Red Crossover (Center); 7 - Move point to the current location.

 When you edit a multipoint all points included in it change their colour to blue.
-The selected point will be highlighted in red and have an arrow pointing at it (see :numref:`ngmobile_creating_multipoint3_pic`):
+The selected point will be highlighted in red and have an arrow pointing at it (see :numref:`ngmobile_edit_multipoint_pic`):

 .. figure:: _static/ngmobile_edit_multipoint_new_eng.png
-   :name: ngmobile_creating_multipoint3_pic
+   :name: ngmobile_edit_multipoint_pic
    :align: center
    :height: 10cm

   Editing multipoint.

   The numbers indicate: 1 - Quit (without saving); 2 - Feature ID & Name of the Layer; 3 - Undo changes; 4 - Redo changes; 5 - Set attributes; 6 - Add point; 7 - Delete point; 8 - Move point to the center of Map screen; 9 - Move point to the current location.

-You can delete selected point (item 7 in :numref:`ngmobile_creating_multipoint3_pic`), move it to a new location simply pulling it or arrow pointing at it to a desired place, to the center of the screen shown as Red Crosshair marker (item 8 in :numref:`ngmobile_creating_multipoint3_pic`) or to the current device location (item 9 in :numref:`ngmobile_creating_multipoint3_pic`).
-Also you can add a new point to the multipoint (item 6 in :numref:`ngmobile_creating_multipoint3_pic`).
+You can delete selected point (item 7 in :numref:`ngmobile_edit_multipoint_pic`), move it to a new location simply pulling it or arrow pointing at it to a desired place, to the center of the screen shown as Red Crosshair marker (item 8 in :numref:`ngmobile_edit_multipoint_pic`) or to the current device location (item 9 in :numref:`ngmobile_edit_multipoint_pic`).
+Also you can add a new point to the multipoint (item 6 in :numref:`ngmobile_edit_multipoint_pic`).

 .. _ngmobile_edit_line: